edenlabllc/kodjin.cli/docs/installation.md

 ## Installation

-To install or update the version of `kosjin-cli` on you computer run the command
+To install or update the version of `kodjin-cli` on you computer run the command

 ```shell
 curl https://edenlabllc-kodjin-cli.s3.eu-north-1.amazonaws.com/kodjin-cli/installer.sh | sh -